-Beginning July 8, on-site services at the U.S. Copyright Office will open to the public by appointment only.
+On-site public services at the U.S. Copyright Office are open by appointment only.
 To submit claims, request certified copies of certificates or copyright deposits, or conduct other in-person business, please make an appointment here.
 Note: Due to renovations, the Copyright Public Records Reading Room remains temporarily closed.

 Search Copyright Records

 Search our online records, learn about our searching and retrieval services, and view educational videos and materials.Learn More

 Register Your Works

 Register your work or learn more about the registration process with the Copyright Office.Learn More

 We accept certain types of documents for filing and indexing into our public records.Learn More

 View current Copyright Law of the United States and related laws contained in Title 17 of the U.S.Code.Learn More

 - Coronavirus Updates